smvanhout/markdown_view/beng183.md

 pair includes a character score (Fig 3.).

 ![Image](fastq_line.png)
-- **Figure 3**: An example of a cluster in a FastQ file.
+- ###### **Figure 3**: An example of a cluster in a FastQ file.
 The first line designates the sequence id, the second line is the sequence, the third line is a plus sign and the final sequence is the corresponding score for each base pair.

 This score is called the Phred Quality Score and is designated by ASCII+33 characters.
 This means that the score starts at the thirty third character in an ASCII table, the exclamation point (Fig 4.).

 ![Image](asciipq.png)
-- **Figure 4**: Phred Score Table for new Illumina(4).
+- ###### **Figure 4**: Phred Score Table for new Illumina(4).
 Q is the score value, P_error is the chance of error, and ASCII is the number in ASCII and the character corresponding with it.

+These scores are associated with equations and the idea is the higher the Q score, the less likely the base pair is wrong.
+For example, if your base pair has a score of 30, then there is a 99.9% chance that it is the correct base pair.
+This score is used throughout FastQC, most importantly in Per Base Sequence Quality graphs.

+## Basic Statistics

+Some content.

 ## Analyzing FastQC Output: Per Base Sequence Quality